 Priestess Marinae sighed.
 “Contrary to popular belief, we don’t actually exact a price for asking questions, nor even for the information offered in answer, at least not every time.
 Tell me what’s going on that brings you out here, unsanctioned, and then we can discuss what needs to happen next.”

 “I – alright.”
 Still uncertain, but growing more confident as he spoke, Doil began to explain what he had been hearing, and the conclusions he had drawn.
-“But no one else can hear it,” he finished, with another sigh.
-“So everyone just thinks I’m crazy.
+“But no one else can hear it,” he finished, with another sigh, “so everyone just thinks I’m crazy.
 If we’re quiet for a moment, we’ll probably hear it speak, or at least I will.
-So I really don’t know what to do, and it seemed like the Blood Priests would be the ones who might know something about – about being haunted.”
+I really don’t know what to do, and it seemed like the Blood Priests would be the ones who might know something about – about being haunted.”

 “Can we detect it somehow?”
 Doil asked.
 “And why me?
 What does it want?”

 “I don’t know why it may have chosen to attempt to communicate with you.”
 Marinae peered at him.
 “You haven’t offended or have unfinished business with anyone recently deceased, I assume?”
 She continued before Doil could answer.
-“As for finding it, we have tools that allow us to peer into the mental and spiritual planes in the Temple.”
+“As for finding it, we have tools that allow us to peer into the spiritual plane in the Temple.”
 At Doil’s askance look, she sighed.
 “I promise that we won’t jump a blood debt on you for services rendered.
 We’re not barbarians.”

 This assurance did little to ameliorate Doil’s trepidation, but he allowed Marinae to lead him through the huge, lurking gates and into the Temple.
 Inside, there was no mist, leaving the place open to Doil’s inspection: he found within a distinct lack of the grisly scenes he had expected.
-No blood speckled they polished stones, no weapons, rusty, bloodstained, or otherwise, bedecked the surfaces, and no skeletons adorned the recesses.
+No blood speckled the polished stones, no weapons, rusty, bloodstained, or otherwise, bedecked the surfaces, and no skeletons adorned the recesses.
 In fact, it was probably cleaner than many parts of Merolate’s castle, and in the stillness of the night, it was quiet and, aside from a certain ominous cast from the dark color palate of the decorating scheme and his own knowledge of the place, it was actually rather peaceful.

 Marinae led them to what was, Doil realized, simply a study, complete with books, a map, a writing desk, and several comfortable chairs.
 Where there would normally be trinkets and artifacts, though, there were devices of a nature that Doil preferred not to contemplate, all made primarily of the same, black stone of which so much of the Temple had been built.
 After seating Doil, whose nervousness had now returned in full force, in one of the chairs, Marinae went to one of the bookshelves and retrieved a device that looked like a signet ring, like those used for pressing sealing wax, except that instead of a ring, a thin needle extended from the back face.
 Doil eyed it.